Outdoor Recreation in Tualatin Valley

-The vastness of the Tualatin Valley, especially when venturing beyond the urban cities, offers innumerable options for outdoor recreation.
+The vastness of Tualatin Valley, especially when venturing beyond the urban cities, offers innumerable options for outdoor recreation.
 Many of the valley’s 727 square miles are devoted to pristine, rural wetlands, nature parks, wildlife refuges, verdant forests, tranquil waters and open fields, perfect spots for hiking and cycling, paddle trips, fishing, birding and wildlife watching and other outdoor pursuits.

-The Tualatin Valley boasts many miles of bike paths, allowing for an exciting and invigorating day, weekend or week of discovery.
-From urban trails connecting cities, to rural paths in the forest, there is no shortage of places to take the road less traveled.
+Tualatin Valley boasts many miles of bike paths, allowing for an exciting and invigorating day, weekend or week of discovery.
+From urban trails connecting cities to rural paths in the forest, there is no shortage of places to take the road less traveled.
 Read more >>>

 Hike the Forests of Tualatin Valley

-The Tualatin Valley’s verdant forests and hilly landscapes provide plenty of open spaces for hikes to suit adventurers of all abilities.
+Tualatin Valley’s verdant forests and hilly landscapes provide plenty of open spaces for hikes to suit adventurers of all abilities.
 From low-impact walks to mountain hikes of moderate difficulty, numerous trails provide peaceful escapes, magnificent views and opportunities to view wildlife.
 Read more >>>

 Paddle Down the Tualatin River

-The Tualatin River provides cool and calming recreational opportunities—especially in the summertime.
-Best of all, no advance planning is necessary for a boat trip, as rentals are available on a drop-in, first-come, first-serve basis at two different locations in the Tualatin Valley.
+Tualatin River—and the Tualatin River Water Trail—provides cool and calming recreational opportunities—especially in the summertime.
+Best of all, no advance planning is necessary for a boat trip, as rentals are available on a drop-in, first-come, first-serve basis at two different locations in Tualatin Valley.
+Read more >>>

 From low-impact walks to mountain hikes of moderate difficulty, numerous trails provide peaceful escapes, magnificent views and opportunities to view wildlife.